softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 The changes are in commit [0bc7b24f560ea8cfaf4fa96b6cc141ca82b4818a](https://github.com/softwaresaved/smp-service/commit/0bc7b24f560ea8cfaf4fa96b6cc141ca82b4818a).

-### DMPonline 3 - TODO
+### DMPonline 3

 There are a number of references to DMPonline 3 in the code as data from DMPonline 3 can be ported to DMPonline 4 and the DMPonline 3 service is still live for legacy users.
+This is not applicable to a prototype SMP service.

+Most DMPonline 3-related content is presented within the user interface only if the user has an associated dmponline3 flag set within the database:

+    app/controllers/registrations_controller.rb:
+        if existing_user.dmponline3 && (existing_user.password == "" || existing_user.password.nil?) && existing_user.confirmed_at.nil? then
+        ...

+    app/controllers/sessions_controller.rb:
+        if !existing_user.nil? && existing_user.dmponline3 && (existing_user.password == "" || existing_user.password.nil?) && existing_user.confirmed_at.nil? then
+            redirect_to :controller => :existing_users, :action => :index, :email => params[:user][:email]

+    app/controllers/existing_users_controller.rb

+    app/views/existing_users/index.html.erb:
+        ...
+        <p>Welcome to the new DMPonline!</p>
+        ...

+    app/views/projects/index.html.erb:
+        <% if current_user.dmponline3 then %>
+        <p>You can view or edit earlier plans by visiting <%= link_to("the previous version of DMPonline", "http://dmponline3.dcc.ac.uk") %>.</p>
+        <p>You can view or edit earlier plans by visiting <%= link_to("the previous version of DMPonline", "http://dmponline3.dcc.ac.uk") %>.</p>
+        ...

+The only exceptions are links to the old DMPonline 3 service in the footer:

+    app/views/layouts/_dmponline_footer.html.erb:
+        <li><a href="http://dmponline3.dcc.ac.uk/" target='_blank'><%= t('dmponline3_text') %></a></li>

+    config/locales/en.yml:
+        dmponline3_text: "DMPonline previous version"

+And in the /about_us and /help pages, where the content is defined in:

+    config/locales/en.yml:
+        <p>If you need to access plans from the earlier version of the tool please visit <a href='https://dmponline3.dcc.ac.uk' target='_top'>DMPonline v3</a>.</p></div>"

+        <h3>Legacy data</h3>
+        <p>If you need to access plans from the earlier version of the tool please visit <a href='https://dmponline3.dcc.ac.uk' target='_top'>DMPonline v3</a>.</p>"

+These files were updated to remove this content.
+The changes are in commit [838b5638a6a778e2f63cbb17e15fd529a5812350](https://github.com/softwaresaved/smp-service/commit/838b5638a6a778e2f63cbb17e15fd529a5812350).

+---

+## DMPonline branding - TODO

+There are a number of DCC and DMPonline-specific images and other media including logos, icons, stylesheets and branding.

+[code-branding.txt](./code-branding.txt) lists these and their usage.

-[code-dmponline3.txt](./code-dmponline3.txt) lists references to DMPonline 3 within the DMPonline code.
-The relevant views/ files can be updated to hide references to this version from users.
+The relevant views/ files need to be updated to hide these images or media, or present new SMP-specific ones, to the users.

+The DCC and DMPonline logo should be presented in an SMP service, with a 'powered by DMPonline' statement and associated web-links.

+In addition, config/locales/en.yml needs to be updated with SMP-specific and Software Sustainability Institute-specific content.

 ---